pxfr/greenhouse-tools-php/README.md

 # Requirements
 1. PHP Version 5.6 or greater.
 (Travis build passes on PHP 7.0; has not been manually tested).
+2. [Composer](https://getcomposer.org/).
+You should be using Composer to manage this package.

 # Installing
 This is available on Packagist.
 Install via Composer.
 Add the following to your requirements: